Hello My Name is Exhibit A

 Finalist, 2015 Nilumbuk Art Prize

-However the more superstitious parents would withhold the name for even longer, believing in vindictive gods whom might take the child if they were aware of its existence.
-To throw the gods off-scent they would give the baby a temporary false name like, say, Bath-plug.
+However believing in vindictive gods whom might take the child if they were aware of its existence, some parents would withhold the actual name longer.
+To hide the identity of their child they would give the baby a temporary false (or “milk”) name like, say, Little Piglet.